 - oil stock ticketing - request for tender

 (example from previous procurement process, will be updated for any future round)

 - oil stock ticketing - offshore contract

 - oil stock ticketing - general terms and conditions

-(for sale and purchase of oil stock under a purchase option exercised pursuant to an oil stick ticket contract)
+(for sale and purchase of oil stock under a purchase option exercised pursuant to an oil stock ticket contract)

-- A registration process, where applicants submit information about their business and have the opportunity to review the Department’s template “Oil stock ticket contracts and general terms and conditions”.
-If an applicant is successfully registered, they can pre-register on AusTender to participate in the request for tender.
+- A registration process, where applicants submit information about their business and have the opportunity to review the department’s template 'Oil stock ticket contracts and general terms and conditions'.
+If an applicant is successfully registered, they must also create an account on AusTender to participate in future requests for tender.

 - A request for tender (RFT), where successfully registered applicants may submit tender offers to hold stocks.

-The Department will notify applicants and tenderers of any future tender rounds on this website.
-The Government will run future tenders quarterly as required to maintain a maximum of 400,000 metric tonnes of stock tickets for the duration of the period 1 October 2018 to 30 June 2020.
-The Round 1 procurement has now been finalised.
+The department will notify applicants and tenderers of any future tender rounds on this website.
+The department will run future tenders as required to maintain a maximum of 400,000 tonnes of stock tickets for the duration of the period 1 October 2018 to 30 June 2020.
+Two procurement processes have been finalised, and future rounds are being considered.

-- Entities offering to hold stocks in Australia; and
+- entities offering to hold stocks in Australia

 At present, the following countries have a government-to-government arrangement with the Australian Government: